molgenis/asterix/README.md

 ## Overview

 The Asterix project is designed to facilitate pharmacogenetic (PGx) analysis by converting individual genetic variants into medication-level advice using translation tables.
-The project comprises two main repositories:

-- Asterix
-- PGx-pipeline
+## Pharmacogenetic Data Analysis

+Pharmacogenetic data analysis is performed using a series of scripts and an imputation pipeline.
+These are initiated using a parameter file.
+The workflow starts with filtering genetic data for reliably typed variants and samples that meet certain quality criteria.
+Next, CNV determination is performed for the CYP2D6 gene, the typed data is statistically imputed based on reference datasets, and genotypes at the variant level are translated to haplotype-level genotypes per gene (star alleles) using predefined tables.
+Finally, genotypes per gene are translated to a predicted phenotype per gene and per medication using predefined tables.

+## Data Analysis

+The data analysis uses the following GitHub repositories:

+- [PGx-pipeline](https://github.com/molgenis/PGx-pipeline) for overall data analysis.
+- [Asterix](https://github.com/molgenis/asterix) for CNV determination in CYP2D6 and translating and logging genotyped variants to predicted phenotypes.
+- [GAP](https://github.com/molgenis/GAP-QC) for processing data from raw .idat files to final report files and Oxford .gen and .sample files.

 ## Repositories